hao666888/CarND-Behavioral-Cloning-P3/writeup_template.md

 During the testing phase, I noticed that the car run off track in certain corners.
 Then I recorded the car running those corners in the center lane.

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had around 40000 sample images.
+During the training phase, I also used the images took by the left and right camera.
+For the image tooken by the left camera, the steering angle was adjusted by plus 0.25.
+For the image tooken by the right camera, the steering angle was adjusted by minus 0.25.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+I used 3 epochs since I noticed that validation loss did not decrease beyond 3 epochs.
+This saved time versus 5 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+### results

+The vehicle is able to finish the whole lap.
+A video is included in the repo.
+Although I tried many different setup and dataset, it is still not perfect.
+I think it could be better, by cropping the images and performing more preprocessing like change it to grey scale.